macOS Ventura update is stuck? Try these tips

 Frequently Asked Questions

-How to detect that the macOS Venture update is stuck?
+How to detect that the macOS Ventura update is stuck?

 You’ll see error messages telling you: